 In many respects, an IOLTA and an escrow account do not differ much when viewed from the standpoint of a bank account.
 However, the relationship between a trustee and an escrow agent is often different.
 The responsibilities and duties of an escrow agent are largely defined by the escrow agreement, which functions as a trustee for the buyer and seller.
 Otherwise, escrow is a broader and more flexible relationship.

-The duties of an escrow are to care for the assets of the escrow for the benefit of its beneficiary above all else.
-Escrow accounts are considered in a special trust field.
+The purpose of an escrow is to care for the assets for the benefit of its beneficiary above all else.
+Escrow accounts are considered to be in a special trust field.